 Indie pop fivesome The Klittens spring from the same vibrant, ever-expanding Amsterdam scene as Pip Blom, Personal Trainer, Global Charming, and Steve French.
 They bring something decisively unique within said scene: a knack for contrasting lush, dream-like melodies, intimate lyricism and charming, hook-filled pop immediacy.
-Fans of Liz Phair, The Breeders, Yo La Tengo, and Castity Belt should promptly home in on their fantastic latest single “Canned Air”.
+Fans of Liz Phair, The Breeders, Yo La Tengo, and Chastity Belt should promptly home in on their fantastic latest single “Canned Air”.

 “The song builds up around a single note and gets more and more dramatic as it progresses,” the band says of the track.
 “The vocals fight for a moment in the spotlight and find togetherness in the choir, only to get distorted by a raw and loud break.
 In a way, it follows some kind of 6-stage plot structure, as it ends in completion; an aftermath.”